wso2/ansible-apim/README.md

 System configurations can be changed through Ansible to optimize OS level performance.
 Performance tuning can be enabled by changing `enable_performance_tuning` in `dev/group_vars/apim.yml` to `true`.

 System files that will be updated when performance tuning are enabled is available in `files/system`.
 Update the configuration values according to the requirements of your deployment.

+## Previous versions of Ansible

+The master branch of this repository contains the latest product version with the latest Ansible version.
+The Ansible resources for previous Ansible versions can be found in the branches.
+The following is an example.

+#### Ansible resources for API Manager 2.6.0 and Ansible 2.7

+Branch name: 2.6.0_ansible2.7